htdepot/DiffFound/README.md

 ## ⚙️ Step 2: fine-tuning

-1. You can organize your file directory as follows to train DiffFound on your own data
+1. You can organize your file directory as follows to train DiffFound on your own data.

 ```bash
 ├── data/